mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   algorithms implemented in compiled languages and use generic object attributes with care.

-| An important footnote to this section is that a mspass::Metadata object
+| An important footnote to this section is that a :code:`mspass::Metadata` object
   can be constructed directly from a python dict.
 That is used, for example, in MongoDB database readers because a MongoDB "document" is returned as a python dict in MongoDB's python API.